Air Source Heat Pumps

 Maximising Energy Efficiency

-Understanding why air source heat pumps save you money goes beyond their cost-effective operation.
-Unlike traditional HVAC systems, ASHPs don't generate heat through combustion; instead, they move heat from one place to another.
-This process is significantly more energy-efficient, especially in colder climates.
-Some ASHPs can maintain 100% efficiency at temperatures as low as -15°C. This means you're saving money even when the weather is at its harshest.
+Understanding why air source heat pumps work and save you money goes beyond their cost-effective operation.
+Unlike traditional HVAC systems, air source heat pumps don't generate heat through combustion; instead, they move heat from one place to another.

 Substantial Reduction in Heating Costs

 According to the Environmental Protection Agency, air source heat pumps can reduce electricity usage for heating by up to 50% compared to electrical furnaces and baseboard heaters.
-This means you're not only staying warm and comfortable during the winter, but you're also doing it at a fraction of the cost.

 Share